Note

 Parameter values restored from __simple_example.iter

 As the model is not too complex, we activate the calculation of second derivatives.
-If you want to change it, change the name of the algorithm in the TOML file from "automatic" to "simple_bounds"
+To change this behavior, modify the algorithm to "simple_bounds" in the TOML file.

 Optimization algorithm: hybrid Newton/BFGS with simple bounds [simple_bounds]